How Cloud-Based Broadcast Managed Service Providers Are Transforming Channel and Network Operations

 The Bottom Line

-Cloud-based broadcast managed service providers are redefining how channels and networks operate.
+Cloud-based broadcast managed service providers are redefining how channels and networks operate and what they can achieve.

 By combining reliability, scalability, and integrated workflows, they enable organizations to manage linear, VOD, OTT, and social distribution from a single system.
 This is what BMG does in its cloud control center.